 Fortunately, whether or not we face a ban on such products, there are several other options we can choose to move away from single-use, non-biodegradable plastic cutlery.
 These options fall into two different categories – disposable, biodegradable cutlery options, and reusable alternatives.

 First, for those who want to keep the convenience of not having to wash up, or carry cutlery with you when out and about, there are more eco-friendly disposable options.
-Here are some of the options that you could consider (🔗 amazon):
+From bamboo cutlery and utensils to options made from sustainable wood, here are some of the eco-friendly alternatives that you could consider (🔗 amazon):

 These options are great for easy catering, parties, or events.
-They can save you the hassle of washing up and yet won't cause them harm of synthetic plastic products or create a waste problem.
+They can save you the hassle of washing up and yet won't cause harm from synthetic plastic products or create a waste problem.

 Another interesting option to consider is cutlery that won't even require composting: edible cutlery.

-Far better than using disposable anything is choosing reusable options.
-You may already carry a reusable shopping bag, a reusable water bottle and perhaps a reusable mug when out and about.
+Far better than using disposable anything is choosing reusable options, perfect for a zero-waste picnic.
+You may already carry a reusable shopping bag, a reusable water bottle, reusable straws, and perhaps a reusable mug when out and about.
 So it should not be too much of a stretch to choose reusable cutlery as well.

 The first and most obvious option is simply to carry metal cutlery from home with you when you are out and about.
 You could even give upcycling skills a workout and make yourself a travel case for your cutlery from upcycled material such as old clothes.